orientechnologies/orientdb-docs/Tutorial-Importing-the-Movie-Database-from-Neo4j.md

 ## Importing into OrientDB

 In this tutorial we will import in OrientDB the file `movie.graphml` using the OrientDB's [Console](Console-Commands.md).
-For other import methods, please refer to the section [Importing GraphML](Import-from-Neo4j-into-OrientDB.md#importing-graphml).
+For other GraphML import methods, please refer to the section [Importing GraphML](Import-from-Neo4j-using-GraphML.md#importing-graphml).

 The OrientDB's Console output generated during the import process is similar to the following (note that first we create a *movie* database using the command `CREATE DATABASE`, and then we do the actual import using the command `IMPORT DATABASE`):